Welcome to Cal State LA

 You are taking an online class at Cal State LA and there may be a number of differences in how our online course is delivered as compared to your campus.

-- Our courses use learning management systems (LMS) called Moodle and Canvas.
-Your coursework will determine which LMS you can see in the MyCalStateLA portal.
+- Our courses use a learning management systems (LMS) called Canvas, which you can see in the MyCalStateLA portal.
 For more information:

-- You can access the LMS systems through the student portal http://my.calstatela.edu/.
-You can find a link to your course materials in the LMS through the QuickLaunch icon.
-If you should experience problems with accessing the portal, contact ITS Helpdesk at email@example.com, or (323) 343- 6170.
+- You can access Canvas through the MyCalStateLA portal.
+You can find a link to your course materials in Canvas through the QuickLaunch icon.
+If you should experience problems with accessing the portal, email the ITS Helpdesk or call (323) 343- 6170.

-- The syllabus for your CSU Fully Online Course, available in the LMS, will have the information you need to successfully complete the course requirements.
+- The syllabus for your CSU Fully Online Course, available in Canvas, will have the information you need to successfully complete the course requirements.

-- You have access to all our library resources and you can explore our online library services at http://www.calstatela.edu/library.
+- You have access to all our library resources and you can explore our online library services.

-- Our Bookstore can provide you the course materials you need for your CSU Fully Online Course.
-Go to http://calstate-la.bncollege.com for more information.
+- The Cal State LA Bookstore can provide you the course materials you need for your CSU Fully Online Course.

-- The CSU also provides you a free online library on supplemental learning resources at http://www.merlotx.org.
+- The CSU also provides you a free online library on supplemental learning resources.
 You are welcome to explore and use these free resources to help you learn.

-- If you need to ask questions about using our technologies, you can contact the ITS Helpdesk at firstname.lastname@example.org, or (323) 343-6170.
-Phone support is available 24x7 except during quarter breaks and University holidays.
-Additional ITS Help Desk information can be found at http://www.calstatela.edu/its/helpdesk/studentresources
+- If you need to ask questions about using our technologies, you can email the ITS Helpdesk or call (323) 343- 6170.
+Phone support is available 24x7 except during breaks and University holidays.
+Additional ITS Help Desk information can be found on the Helpdesk Student Resources page.

 - The CSU is committed to providing an electronic environment that is accessible to everyone, including individuals with disabilities.
-If you encounter any accessibility problems and need assistance, please contact the Office of Students with Disabilities (OSD) at (323) 343-3140 or at OSD@calstatela.edu.
-Or visit their website at http://www.calstatela.edu/univ/osd/.
+If you encounter any accessibility problems and need assistance, please email the Office of Students with Disabilities (OSD), call (323) 343-3140, or visit the OSD website.

-- If you need a tutor or information to help improve your study skills for your Fully Online course, Cal State LA has a Tutoring Center.
-To learn more go to the University Tutoring Center website.
+- If you need a tutor or information to help improve your study skills for your Fully Online course, Cal State LA offers the University Tutorial Center.
+To learn more go to the Tutorial Wing of the Center for Academic Success.

 Online learning is different than learning in the classroom.
 You want to make sure you're ready to succeed in your online class and there are a few steps you can take to help you complete the CSU Fully Online Course successfully.
 If this is your first time taking a fully online course, we recommend you:

-- Complete one or two "Are you ready for online learning" checklists.
-Here are two self-assessments that are free and easy to complete.
+- Complete an "Are you ready for online learning" checklist.
+One of our sister CSU campuses offers a checklist that is free and easy to complete.
 You should feel confident that you have the skills, learning styles, technologies, and time to be successful in an online course.
-These checklists can help you make sure you're prepared to succeed.
+Theis checklist can help you make sure you're prepared to succeed.

 - Spend time (hours vs. minutes) exploring the student portal, the campus' technology platform for your CSU Fully Online Course, reviewing the syllabus, and making sure you are familiar and comfortable with the online services at Cal State LA.
 You want to be prepared before the course work starts to pile up.